Occupational Therapist Assistant Education, Schools and Career Overview

 The American Occupational Therapy Organization (AOTA) states that occupational therapy as a profession involves “helping people across the lifespan participate in the activities they both want and need to do through the therapeutic use of everyday activities (occupations)”.
 And while we often equate the word “occupation” with “job,” an occupational therapy professional sees their clients’ occupations as the basic functions they need to perform in order to live the lives they want to live.
 So, for working adults, an occupation may truly be a job.
 A child’s occupation is learning and developing, an older adult’s occupation is living independently.
 Occupational therapy professionals identify the specific tasks that each client needs to be capable of performing in order to live his or her life as fully and independently as possible, and then work to eliminate any barriers to their clients’ success.

 An occupational therapy assistant, or OTA, is a health care professional that delivers treatment under the direction of an occupational therapist.
 An occupational therapy assistant delivers rehabilitation services for a wide variety of conditions among all age groups.
 OTA’s need to be certified in most settings, and with certification, the practitioner may be described as a “COTA” (certified occupational therapy assistant.)

+Occupational therapy assistant jobs may be found in rehabilitation units within hospitals that specialize in orthopedic conditions – where bones are mending– or within units that treat neurological problems, such as stroke or spinal cord injury.
 General weakness and loss of function can be problematic for older adults who live through serious illnesses, such as pneumonia or infections, and retraining them to re-master their ability to function independently is also a responsibility taken on by occupational therapy professionals.

 In outpatient clinics, OTAs may work as members of a team that treat injuries sustained on the job, or they may help those in need of additional therapy after being discharged from a hospital rehabilitation unit.